 Are you pregnant?
 Nursing?
 Eating organic foods as a mom-to-be or new mother is vital.
 After all, you’re eating for two now.
 Your little one is extra special and deserves the best.
 By making healthy decisions, you can give them just that.

-You’ve likely already wondered about eating organic.
+You’ve likely already wondered about eating an organic-only diet.
 Today, we’ll explain exactly why you should.
 We’ll have a look at the facts about new mothers, organic foods, and particularly, pesticides.
 Keep reading to discover more!

 How Do Pesticides Affect Pregnancy